 Last week I wrote an article which examined how offering terms on a property that you are selling can be a very powerful tool to get a property sold.
 I thought it would be worth a follow up blog to discuss the other side of the equation.
-For those investors looking to acquire investment properties, finding ones where terms can be negotiated can be equally as powerful.
+For those investors looking to acquire investment properties, finding ones where seller financing terms can be negotiated can be equally as powerful.

 With the abundance of inexpensive REO foreclosures and short sales on the market, many investors have overlooked the strategies associated with using owner financing to acquire investment property.
 Many investors don’t realize that there are still opportunities to find and negotiate financing with motivated sellers as an alternative to buying REO properties with conventional financing.
 This is especially true considering the fact that conventional financing requires a significant down payment and can be tricky to obtain after you’ve added 4 or more properties to your portfolio.
 Using private financing is a great way to continue to add properties to your portfolio without bumping against the limits set by Fannie Mae and Freddie Mac.